-The U-shaped design is easily one of the most efficient and easy designs to visualize.
-The bottom of the U is where all of the inventory is stored, and either part of the extended legs is where shipping and receiving take place.
+The U-shaped design is easily one of the most efficient warehouse layout and easy designs to visualize.
+The bottom of the U is where all of the inventory is stored, and either part of the extended legs is where the loading and unloading areas are located.

-One of the things that makes the U-shaped design so great is that it can be easily expanded to work within almost any size warehouse.
-All you have to do to make this design work for larger warehouses is extend the size of the U. And of course, you can use the space between the legs of the U for different purposes depending on your operation.
+One of the things that makes the U-shaped design so great is that it can be easily expanded to work within almost any size warehouse space.
+All you have to do to make this design work for larger warehouses is extend the size of the U. You can also use the space between the legs of the U for different purposes depending on your operation.

-The warehouse’s general layout should be as follows – reception or staging area behind the receiving dock and picking and packing behind the shipping dock.
+The internal warehouse environment should be as follows – reception or staging area behind the receiving dock and picking and packing behind the shipping dock.
 This makes things easy to navigate for employees and shipping lines.

 The I-shape is a bit more subjective but not at all complicated.
 You may have seen this design already without knowing it.
-The I-shape takes advantage of the two ends of the warehouse and uses them as the shipping and receiving docks.
-The longer center space of the I is used as the picking, packing, and receiving areas as well as general storage for the warehouse.
+The I-shape takes advantage of the two ends of the warehouse layout and uses them as the loading and unloading areas.
+The longer center section of the I is used as the picking, packing, and receiving areas as well as general storage areas providing ample space for the warehouse.

-When working with this design, you must keep all of the high volume products in an easy-to-reach and get to area so that your team of employees doesn’t have to waste time searching for the right inventory for each order.
-Keeping things organized will help keep an I-shaped warehouse working efficiently.
+When working with this warehouse design, you must keep all of the high-volume products in an easy-to-reach area.
+That way as your team of employees doesn’t have to waste time searching for the right inventory on each order.
+Pallet racking is a great way to maximize storage capacity and aisle space.
+Keeping things organized will help an I-shaped warehouse layout work more efficiently.

-L-shaped designs are the last on our list, but these warehouses also work great.
+L-shaped designs are the last on our list, but still a good warehouse layout.
 When designing this warehouse, it’s best if each leg of the L is roughly the same length.
 This makes it much easier to create a good flow throughout the warehouse and for forklifts and employees not to get trapped funneling through the 90-degree angles in the warehouse.